It’s the middle of the year when all the major festive season holidays are over and you start to look for the next long weekend break.

-While the year end holidays and festive season seems a long way off, you can still take advantage of the many 3-day weekends in the coming months.
-You can even take one extra day leave on either a Friday or Monday to extend your short getaway to a four-day vacation.
+While the year end holidays and festive season seems a long way off, you can still take advantage of the many weekends in the coming months.
+You just need to take one extra day leave on Friday to extend your short getaway to a four-day vacation!

 Hua Hin, Thailand